Charles de Gaulle: 1946–1958: Out of power

 As with all colonial powers France began to lose its overseas possessions amid the surge of nationalism.
 French Indochina (now Vietnam, Laos, and Cambodia), colonised by France during the mid-19th century, had been lost to the Japanese after the defeat of 1940.
 De Gaulle had intended to hold on to France's Indochina colony, ordering the parachuting of French agents and arms into Indochina in late 1944 and early 1945 with orders to attack the Japanese as American troops hit the beaches.
-Although de Gaulle had moved quickly to consolidate French control of the territory during his brief first tenure as president in the 1940s, the communist Vietminh under Ho Chi Minh began a determined campaign for independence from 1946.
+Although de Gaulle had moved to consolidate French control of the territory during his brief first tenure as president in the 1940s, the communist Vietminh under Ho Chi Minh began a determined campaign for independence from 1946.
 The French fought a bitter seven-year war (the First Indochina War) to hold on to Indochina.
-It was largely funded by the United States and grew increasingly unpopular, especially after the stunning defeat at the Battle of Dien Bien Phu in May 1954.
+It grew increasingly unpopular, especially after the stunning defeat at the Battle of Dien Bien Phu in May 1954.
 France pulled out that summer under Prime Minister Pierre Mendès France.

 The independence of Morocco and Tunisia was arranged by Mendès France and proclaimed in March 1956.
 Meanwhile, in Algeria some 350,000 French troops were fighting 150,000 combatants of the Algerian Liberation Movement (FLN).
 Within a few years, the Algerian war of independence reached a summit in terms of savagery and bloodshed and threatened to spill into metropolitan France itself.